Metrological detection of entanglement generated by non-Gaussian operations: Experimental implementations

 Moreover, we outline that in an experiment, in order to prove that the entanglement results entirely from the non-local photon subtraction, one would use the data from the unconditioned state to test our entanglement witness and demonstrate the independence of the two input squeezed states.

-Finally, comparing our simulations with the values measured by Y.-S. Ra et al. \cite{Ra2020}, where the squeezing of the first and second spectral modes is $s_{A}=-2.3$ dB and $s_{B}=-1.7$ dB, respectively, with purities above $90\%$ and detection losses of the order of $12\%$, we conclude that with a reasonable number of samples ($\approx 10^6$) it is possible to witness non-Gaussian entanglement using exclusively homodyne detection with an experimentally feasible protocol.
-Moreover, we have found that entanglement of modes with highly asymmetric input squeezing is resilient versus losses (Fig \ref{F4b}b).
-This can be advantageous for entanglement detection in photon-subtracted spectral multimode states for instance between the first and the third spectral modes, where the input squeezing is highly asymmetric.
+Finally, comparing our simulations with the values measured by Y.-S. Ra et al. \cite{Ra2020} for one-photon subtracted states, where the squeezing of the first and second spectral modes is $s_{A}=-2.3$ dB and $s_{B}=-1.7$ dB, respectively, with purities above $90\%$ and detection losses of the order of $12\%$, and with the values obtained in T. Takanashi et al. \cite{Takanashi2008} for two-photon subtracted states, with $-3.0$ dB of squeezing and detection losses of $15\%$, we conclude that with a reasonable number of samples ($\approx 10^6$) it is possible to witness non-Gaussian entanglement using exclusively homodyne detection with an experimentally feasible protocol.